-With the Atlantic Ocean on one side and the Gulf of Mexico on the other, there is one thing guaranteed: hundreds of miles of beautiful beaches.
+With the Atlantic Ocean on one side and the Gulf of Mexico on the other, there is one thing guaranteed: there are hundreds of miles of beautiful beaches and national parks in Florida.
 And one good thing for us visiting from Europe: you will find sun loungers on the beach for rent in most places (which isn’t so common in other USA states, for some reason).

 With so much Florida to go around, there is something for everyone: from the excitement of Miami and its great hotel scene, shopping and dining, to Orlando (which I have never visited but it is one of the main reasons for visiting the Sunshine State) and its theme parks, to nicer quieter areas which I have been discovering on recent trips.

 I have been to Florida over 10 times (I do like the combination of great weather, lovely beaches, shopping and the Latin influence) – but 8 of these trips were mostly to the Miami Area.
 So whereas I am no expert on Florida travel advice in any way, I believe there is a lot of Florida to discover – but here are some of the best places to visit in Florida (in my opinion and experience!).

 Anna Maria Island & Longboat Key (Gulf Keys)

 Our stay in the Sarasota area was one of the best surprises in my life – and the lesser-known ‘Gulf Keys’ were one of the few places in the world I actually considered wanting to buy a nice little stretch of beachfront property.

 Anna Maria Island is as laid back as it gets, with a bit more excitement and a new hotel or two in Longboat Key – and Whole Foods and Nordstrom deliver, so I would want for nothing.
 And this is definitely one of the best places to visit in Florida.